 - Maryland bridges are also known as resin-bonded bridges.
 Typically used on the front teeth, a Maryland bridge doesn’t use crowns as anchors.
 Instead it attaches to bands that are bonded to the back surfaces of the supporting teeth.

-Is the Dental Bridge Procedure Painful?
+Is the Tooth Bridge Procedure Painful?

-There isn’t much pain associated with getting a dental bridge.
+There isn’t much pain associated with getting a tooth bridge.
 Really, the only part of the procedure that even requires local anesthetic is preparing the abutment teeth for their crowns.
 There may be some very minor soreness afterwards, but this is minimal.

 how long do dental bridges last?